LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 extension.

 Developers should ensure that a LassoApp directory is zipped properly.
-Specifically, Lasso requires that all of the files & folders inside the LassoApp directory be zipped and not the LassoApp directory itself.
-On UNIX platforms (OS X & Linux) the :command:`zip` command-line tool can be used to create zipped LassoApps.
+Specifically, Lasso requires that all of the files and folders inside the LassoApp directory be zipped and not the LassoApp directory itself.
+On UNIX-based platforms (OS X or Linux) the :command:`zip` command-line tool can be used to create zipped LassoApps.
 To accomplish this, a developer would :command:`cd` *into* the LassoApp directory and issue the zip command.
 Assuming a LassoApp name of "AddressBook", the following command would be used.

 .. code-block:: none

    $> zip -qr ../AddressBook.zip *

-The above would zip the files & folders within the AddressBook directory and create a file named "AddressBook.zip" at the same level as the "AddressBook" directory.
-The "r" option indicates to zip that it should recursively zip all sub-directories, while the "q" option simply indicates that zip should do its job quietly (by default, zip outputs verbose information on its activities).
+The above would zip the files and folders within the AddressBook directory and create a file named "AddressBook.zip" at the same level as the "AddressBook" directory.
+The "r" option indicates to zip that it should recursively zip all subdirectories, while the "q" option simply indicates that zip should do its job quietly (by default, zip outputs verbose information on its activities).

 As a Compiled Binary
 --------------------

+.. index:: lassoc

 Using the :program:`lassoc` tool, included with Lasso Server, a developer can compile a LassoApp directory into a single distributable file.
 LassoApps